 Fractora is a fractional skin resurfacing and subdermal tissue coagulation device that bridges the gap between fractional lasers and surgical procedures.

 The most popular class of dermal fillers is based on hyaluronic acid (HA), a sugar compound that is naturally found in human skin.

 IPL (Intense Pulsed Light)

-This type of device was first introduced into the aesthetic market in the mid-1990s.
 Though IPL may look, sound and feel like a laser, it is not classified as a true “laser” because it uses multiple wavelengths of light whereas lasers use only one wavelength of light.